• Skip to primary navigation

 Cake stand

 I think a lot of bakers might now have a cake stand to display their cakes to serve to guests.
 Most of us tend to just use a dinner plate, but a cake stand is a really special gift.
-Food52 offers gorgeous handcrafted cake stands from AHeirloom in both Walnut and Maple wood
+This Ateco turn table for cake decorating doubles as a stylish cake stand.
+Get it on Amazon.

 French rolling pin

 Having tested out all kinds of rolling pins of a variety of shapes, sizes, and materials, I still prefer French rolling pins made of wood.
 If there's somebody in your life who likes to bake, a gorgeous handcrafted rolling pin will make a beautiful gift.
-This one from J.K.
-Adams has a little tie on the end because it is beautiful enough to display in your kitchen.
-Get it from Food52.
+Check out this wood French rolling pin on Amazon.

 Farmhouse Pottery Hand Dipped French Rolling Pin